fine-legal/fine-data-analyst-challenge/README.md

 - __raw_categories:__ Contains category data with fields category_id, category_name.

 __Task:__
-You are required to design the transformation logic that will be implemented in dbt without actually setting up the dbt environment or writing any dbt code.
+Please think about useful transformations.
+You are not required to write any code nor to set up an evironment.

 __Model Planning:__

-Describe the models you would create for the transformation process, including their names and a brief description of their purpose.
+Describe the models you would create for the transformation process, including names and a brief description of their purpose.
 Outline the transformations you would apply to the raw data to convert it into a star schema format.

 __Testing Strategy:__
 Explain how you would ensure the integrity of the transformed data.
-Include examples of tests you would write for the models, such as uniqueness, referential integrity, and not-null tests.
+Include examples of tests you think make sense for the models, such as uniqueness, referential integrity, and not-null tests.

-__Optional: Documentation:__

-Detail what information you would document for each model and why documentation is important for maintenance and collaboration.

-__Optional: Version Control:__

-Discuss the structure of your dbt project and how you would manage version control using Git.

-__Optional: Deployment Plan:__

-Describe the steps you would take to deploy your dbt models to production.

-__Deliverables:__

-- A document detailing the dbt models' design, including their dependencies.
-- A written testing strategy for the models.
-- An explanation of the documentation you would include.
-- An outline of the version control workflow.
-- A deployment plan for the dbt project.

 ### Calculating Average Order Status Duration

 __Scenario:__
 You have a stg_orders table in your data warehouse that gets updated every 4 hours with new order data.
 Your task is to track changes to the status column of this table and calculate the average time an order spends in each status.

 __stg_orders Table Structure:__